shapeoko/Docs/content/software.md

 ### Installing ###
 There is no installation required for this software.
 Simply download the zip file from the link above.
 Once downloaded, to run the software simply unzip the .zip file and double click the .jar file.
 On some platforms you will need to run an included start script.
 If you are using Microsoft Windows, just double click the .jar file.

 #####Mac Users
 You may need to create a "/var/lock" directory on OSX to fix a bug in the serial library.
 To do this open the Terminal application and run the following two commands:

     sudo mkdir /var/lock
     sudo chmod 777 /var/lock

 ### First run
 You may want to run the program before connecting the Arduino --- this will allow you to check and see if your system has any pre-existing ports --- make note of any, once the Arduino is loaded it should be on a new port.

 ##Grbl

-### Overview ###
+### Overview
+Grbl is the software that runs on the Arduino which translates g-code into stepper motor signals.

 #####From The Github Readme File: